Contesting Paternity Testing in Arizona | Hildebrand Law, PC

 As a final note, it is important to know that “Because ‘science’ is often accepted in our society as synonymous with the truth, there is a substantial risk of over-weighting by the jury” (Udall & Livermore).
 Citation Ana Verela Munoz v.
 Ricardo Bravo, P.2d (Ariz.
 Ct.
 App.
 1984) M. Udall & J. Livermore, Arizona Practice – Law of Evidence, § 102 (2nd Ed.)
 1982.
 However, the fact that scientific evidence has the inherent danger of being accepted as truth does not mean it is impervious to being challenged.

 If you need information about contesting paternity testing in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona paternity attorneys have over 100 years of combined experience successfully representing clients in paternity cases in Arizona.
+Our Arizona paternity attorneys have decades of combined experience successfully representing clients in paternity cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.